dex4er/js-promise-readable/README.md

 const result = await promiseReadable.once(event)
 ```

-This method returns `Promise` which is fulfilled when stream emits `event`.
-The
+This method returns `Promise` which is fulfilled when the stream emits
-result of this event is returned or `undefined` value if stream is already
+`event`.
+The result of this event is returned or `undefined`` value if the
-ended.
+stream has already ended.

-The promise will reject on error.
+The promise will be rejected on error.

 _Example:_